 You don’t have to be skilled in every conversation.
 Each conversation is just one among thousands.
 Bring down the pressure, realize that you are human, and you are allowed to make mistakes.
 The worst-case scenario?
 You need to apologize!
 By decreasing the pressure, you converse more, you get more practice and then improve your conversational skills.

 How Poor Conversation Skills Affect Your Personality

 How we view ourselves is directly influenced by how we are viewed by other people.
 We show ourselves to others through our conversations.
-Therefore, the better we get at expressing the values, beliefs and morals that make up our personality, the more self-worth we will feel when this is affirmed by other people.
-Poor conversation can therefore have a dramatic impact.
+Therefore, the better we get at expressing the values, beliefs, and morals that make up our personality, the more self-worth we will feel when this is affirmed by other people.
+Poor conversation can, therefore, have a dramatic impact.

 You could be perceived as inconsiderate

-If you don’t take into account others’ feelings and concerns, you could be perceived inconsiderate.
+If you don’t take into account others’ feelings and concerns, you could be perceived as inconsiderate.
 This might not be what you meant at all.
 However, being too insular, instead of putting your attention on others, can give this impression.